Enriching & Extending Play

 - Inspiring creativity

 - Then ask parents to share ways their children play on their own.
 Ask: “How does your child like to play?”
-“Where do you see her playing most?”
-“What does he like to play with friends?”
-“What does she like to play alone?”
+“Where do you see them playing most?”
+“What do they like to play with friends?”
+“What do they like to play alone?”
 “What do they like to play with you?”

 - Next brainstorm ways parents might add to the scenarios they’ve described.
 Choose a scenario and ask the group to think of a few ways they might discover the benefits of play by taking this even further.
 How might they join in?
 Could they add any props?
 Music?
 Stories?
 (Everyday materials like paper-towel tubes, boxes, oversized socks, and stuffed animals are great for inspiring play.)